 A detour off the M5 in Somerset takes you to Cheddar, home of the cheese and the Cheddar Gorge attractions.
 This area is in the middle of the Mendip Hills Area of Outstanding Beauty and is well worth the visit.

 This post contains affiliate links.
-I receive a small commission if you use these links.
-It doesn’t cost you any extra, and it helps me maintain this site.
+If you use these links, I receive a small commission.
+It doesn’t cost you anything extra, and it helps me maintain this site.
 Thank you.

-If you are travelling around the United Kingdom, the best way is by car.
-Not only do you get to see more but you will find more hidden gems that the average traveller doesn’t see.
+If you plan on travelling around the UK, the best way to get around is by car.
+Not only do you get to see more, but you will find more hidden gems that the average traveller doesn’t see.

 Need a Car?

-If you want to book a car, you can try using one of these car rental websites, EconomyBookings.com, DiscoverCars or RentalCars.
+If you want to book a car, you can try using one of these rental websites: EconomyBookings.com, DiscoverCars or Expedia.

 Need Accommodation?

-Try using these accommodation websites to find a comfortable place to sleep after your day exploring, Booking.com, Agoda and Expedia.
+Try using these accommodation websites: Booking.com, Agoda and Expedia to find a comfortable place to sleep after your day of exploring.

 Subscribe to my blog and keep up-to-date as I provide more information on my experiences travelling.